-Naturally, shippers could try and learn about all of these things, but it would take a lot of time.
-Freight brokers have been working in the logistics industry for years - they've undergone extensive training in this field.
+Freight brokers have been working in the logistics industry for years and have undergone extensive training in their field.
 To qualify for this role, individuals have to go on educational courses and display a vast knowledge of the shipping industry.
 As such, they are far better equipped to handle this sort of thing.

 To understand how a freight broker gets paid, we need to see what happens when a shipper hires one.
 In effect, the process looks something like this:

-On top of this, brokers can also earn bonuses based on how well they're performing.
+On top of what they’re paid by clients, brokers can also earn bonuses based on how well they perform.
 This is commonplace in freight brokerage companies; the more deals secured and the more money made for the company, the bigger the bonus.

 The crucial part of a freight brokers job is finding carriers for shippers.
 To do this, freight brokers take advantage of things called broker load boards.

 Broker load boards are basically networking sites for carriers and brokers.
 A freight broker will go onto these load boards and post details of the loads they're currently in charge of.
 In the meantime, qualified carriers are also on these boards, looking for loads that suit their needs.
 They register an interest in different loads, and the broker will contact the carriers who are keen.